ICF-Next-Government/ngd-security-report-viewer/README.md

 This can be used as:

-- Local viewer (containerized)
+- Local UI (containerized)
 - CLI Tool
 - GitHub Action

-This small application can accept Sarif JSON files and parse them into a human readable UI.
-Those UIs can be exported as static HTML files (think Trivy scan outputs, and used as attachments for GitHub Actions from things like Semgrep scans.
+This is a small application for viewing Sarif JSON files.
+Either as a local running server to use for local development/debugging or as a CLI and GitHub Action for integration and automation of human readable Sarif JSON reports as static HTML files (like Trivy, same idea).

 # Quick Start

-There are 3 ways to this project;

-- As a local (containerized) running service to aid development while running local security scans and viewing them.
-- As a CLI tool.
-Where you can manually run the CLI tool yourself.
-- As a GitHub Action, which just uses the application as a CLI tool, wrapped in a GHA.
+Ideally, this is intended to be used based on your use cases, but should support many integration and unknown use cases.

 ## As a Local (Containerized) Service